SkyPeople Fruit Juice Moves Into Finance

 The market was expecting really bad financials, as their filing was delayed (common for SPU going back years), but anyone interested in their financials got a surprise.
 The National Market is fully operational, has 25 companies occupying the space, and is now delivering plenty of operating income.
 What was expected last year (the sale of 51% of the market for $40m), seemed a huge disappointment, when it didn't happen, but that's being rapidly surpassed by actual income, and SPU owns 100% of this business.

 Zhouzhi County in Shaanxi Province has been recognized as the best suitable area for kiwi plantation and also the production district of the kiwi fruit.
 Kiwi (the Chinese gooseberry), has such substantial consumption potential in China, because it's four times the population size of the United States).
-New Zealands Zepri CEO forecasted for 2016:
+New Zealand's Zespri CEO forecasted for 2016:

 Chief operating officer Simon Limmer said Zespri sales into China grew by 50% last year and are expected to grow by 40% this year (2016).

 The National Market (developed in conjunction with local government), for that fruit, is bound to develop a strength line of income.
-Since SPU have been reluctant to forecast financial growth, investors are only now realizing the full $ potential.
+Since SPU have been reluctant to forecast financial growth, investors are only now realizing the full dollar potential.

 The Distribution Centre